REStud/data-editor/after.md

 # What if...
 - *You realized while preparing the package that your last replication does not exactly reproduce the output reported in th accepted manuscript?* In this case, please contact the Managing Editor and let them know about the issue, and explain in detail how you want to change the manuscript and why.
 The Managing Editor is the best person go judge if the changes do not alter the message of the paper and if they are acceptable.
 After the ME's approval, forward to the data editor the updated manuscript.
-- *Our replication does not exactly reproduce your output* We will work with you to understand the reason why this happens and how to fix it.
+- *Our replication does not exactly reproduce your output?* We will work with you to understand the reason why this happens and how to fix it.
-- *You have a theory paper that does not use data* You still have to submit the replication package if you have code that generates simulation output.
+- *Your theory paper that does not use data* If you have code that generates simulation output, you still have to submit a replication package.
+We don't require a package only for TikZ figures.
 If in doubt, feel free to contact the Data Editor for clarification.

 # What to include in your replication package
 The replication package is a ZIP archive of folders and files that includes